 I was further enlightened about the history of Nigerians, how they were colonized by the British which brought about the introduction of the English Language.
 I was also reminded that Nigeria is a country with diverse culture and local languages and the one thing that unify these people in their diversity, is the ability to communicate with each other in the English language.
 They further clarified that the English Language is the official language of the country and a first language for most of her citizens.

 They argue that every home in the country is occupied with English Language speakers.
 As a child born into a Nigerian home you are introduced to the English Language by your immediate family.
-Anyone who isn’t privy to this knowledge is further exposed to it when he/she gets a formal education.
+Anyone who isn’t privy to this knowledge is further exposed to it when they get a formal education.
 The typical Nigerian school makes use of the English Language in teaching.
 Also the English Language is a compulsory subject, in any secondary school and passing it is a must for any student who intends to further his education.

 It was also revealed that if by chance a Nigerian is not exposed to the English Language either by his immediate family or school, he will be exposed when he becomes social.
 He is exposed to the language when he visits a bank, church or most social gatherings.
 They further said the average Nigerian understands and knows how to speak the English Language except he has been living under a rock and as such should not be made to take the IELTS exams.